 Both pairs agreed that all of the individual outcomes describing side effects could be grouped into broader side effects outcomes.
 Pair 2 listed the individual side effect outcomes under a single 'side effects' category and ranked it as 'less important'.
 This was partly because of how well many side effects, particularly pain, are now managed.
 However, pair 1 argued that there are two distinct types of side effects: 'short term in-treatment side effects and long term after-treatment side effects'.
 Short term in-treatment side effects were regarded as 'less important' as patients are willing to 'put up with them if the treatment keeps you alive'.
-On the other hand, long term after-treatment side effects.
+On the other hand, long term after-treatment side effects were ranked as 'important' because of their lasting effects.